colibrishin/sopoware-panoptes/README.md

 ###### Dept of Computer Engineering, Daejeon University

 ## What is this?
-This project is aiming to prevent a shared kickboard driving on a sidewalk by alerting a driver and using the semantic segmentation to determine if the shared kickboard is on the sidewalk.

-This repository is dedicated to our project, '_Edge AI applied sidewalk warning system for public scooter_', includes scripts for training a deep learning model and deploying and running it in Jetson Nano.
+This repository is dedicated to our project, '_Edge AI applied sidewalk warning system for public scooter_', includes scripts for training a deep learning model and deploying and running it in Jetson Nano. the project is aimed to prevent a shared kickboard driving on a sidewalk by alerting a driver and using the semantic segmentation to determine if the shared kickboard is on the sidewalk.

 ## Requirements
 ### Necessary hardwares